binaryoutcast/klondike/README.md

 Another core goal is to help connect users to those whom can best help get their Wayland issues resolved while still enjoying KDE on Fedora in the meantime.

 ### What it is **NOT**:
 - This remix is in no way designed to justify or dispute the decision of the Fedora KDE SIG to pre-emptively stop supporting the Xorg session for KDE despite KDE upstream not *yet* dropping support.
-However, it is highly anticipated that will happen mid-stream, no doubt, ausing disruptions to users so dependant and providers alike.
+However, it is highly anticipated that will happen mid-stream, no doubt, causing disruptions to users, packagers, and distros alike.
 - Just identical to the Fedora KDE Sig configuration with the relevant components re-added.
 - An excuse to ignore wayland and the issues you are facing using it.
 - Zero effort for one's sole gain.